reactioncommerce/reaction/docs/developer/methods.md

 }
 ```

+### orders/shipmentShipped
-9) **orders/shipmentShipped** occurs when payment is completed and updates the work flow to the coreShipmentShipped status.
+Called when payment is completed and updates the work flow to the coreShipmentShipped status.

+### orders/orderCompleted
-do) **orders/orderCompleted** occurs when the order has been completed.
+Called when the order has been completed.
 This updates the workflow status and also updated the order with the OrderCompleted Status.

-### Unconfirmed Order of operation
+### orders/shipmentPacking

-**orders/shipmentPacking** updates the workflow status that the shipment is in packing.
+Updates the workflow status that the shipment is being packed.

+### orders/updateDocument
-**orders/updateDocument** updates the order with a reference to the specific doc created for shipping and label.
+Updates the order with a reference to the specific doc created for shipping and label.

 ```javascript
 ReactionCore.Collections.Orders.update(orderId, {
       $addToSet: {